albigi/Ready19-RockTheBot/docs/README.md

    > docker build -t %dir% .<br/>
    docker run -d `-p 80:80` --name %dir% %dir%

-Upfront running the build file, you can peek at the **DockerFile** in the same directory.
+Before running the build file, you can peek at the **DockerFile** in the same directory.
 This file is used by Docker to build the image.

 ~~~
 FROM microsoft/aspnetcore:2.0